A cordless power mop is like a hand-held one, but uses a water system and a mopping motor to do the work for you.

 - The clean and dirty water tanks should have sensors to stop when empty/full.

 - The mop glides across the floor under its power, with you applying a light touch to direct it.
-Some models have powered forward and rear movement wheens (important for those with arthritis as too many suffer torque steer and are heavy to lift)
+Some models have powered forward and rear movement wheels (important for those with arthritis, as too many suffer torque steer and are heavy to lift)

-- It is not too heavy to lift or heft or to change direction
+- It is not too heavy to lift or change direction

 - Uses a floor cleaning concentrate in water to cut through grease and dirt.
 Some now create Ozone from water and do not need a cleaning solution.